KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Christmas on New Year's Eve

-The year kicked off with family Christmas on New Year's Eve: Wicked movie, taco bar, gift exchange, and blow horns and champagne when the ball dropped.
+The year kicked off with family Christmas on New Year's Eve: Wicked movie, taco bar, gift exchange, and noisemakers and champagne when the ball dropped.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>